-Genetic testing for LQTS is now the "standard of care" and for other SADS conditions (like CPVT, Brugada, etc.) it is increasingly being used to diagnose and treat people.
-For people with high QT numbers, the genetic test will help your physician recommend treatment-including an ICD.
-It will also help your family members to get diagnosed and treated.
+Genetic testing for LQTS and other SADS conditions (like CPVT, Brugada, etc.) is the "standard of care", and is increasingly being used to diagnose and treat people.
+For people with high QT numbers, the genetic test can help your physician recommend treatment.
+It can also help your family members to get diagnosed and treated.
 For people with a "borderline" diagnosis because your QTc number may be low (more normal) and you have no symptoms, genetic testing can help "rule out" or "confirm" your diagnosis of LQTS.

-There are several commercial, CLIA certified labs from which your physician can order your genetic test, including Transgenomic and GeneDx.
+There are several commercial, CLIA certified labs from which your physician can order your genetic test..
 As with any healthcare service, it is always a good idea to be a wise consumer and research each company to see which one might be the better choice for you.

 Click here for insurance help for genetic testing